 It’s not a fitness session, but all participants should be fairly experienced on a bike and fairly comfortable in traffic.
 The pace is comfortable and we make plenty of stops.
-The distance is 10-15 km, so anyone can enjoy it.

 The tour is suitable from 12 years up, the route mainly follows bike routes, and avoids heavy car traffic.

 For someone new on a bike or uncomfortable on the bike lanes, we’ll be happy to offer a custom tour at a slower pace, choosing quieter routes.
 Please let us know at firstname.lastname@example.org.

 Bikes and equipment

 On this tour, you can choose between a cool STRiDA design folding bike or a traditional bike.